AnneJ17/android-cheat-sheet/README.md

   - Mock: A mock is a dummy class replacing a real one, returning something like null or 0 for each method call.
   - Stub: A stub is a dummy class providing some more specific, prepared or pre-recorded, replayed results to certain requests under test.
   - Spy: A spy is kind of a hybrid between real object and stub, i.e. it is basically the real object with some (not all) methods shadowed by stub methods.

+* **PowerMock**
+  - static, final and private methods
+  - remove static initializers
+  - allow mocking without dependency injection

+* **Continuous Integration/ Continuous Deployment (CI/CD)**
+  - Pipeline: CI and CD are often represented as a pipeline, where new code enters on one end, flows through a series of stages (build, test, staging, production), and published as a new production release to end users on the other end.
+  - CI: It is a process where developers integrate their code into the master/main branch.
+Each merge triggers an automated code build and test sequence, which ideally runs in less than 10 minutes.
+A successful CI build may lead to further stages of continuous delivery.
+  - CD: every change in the source code is deployed to production automatically

+### Performance <a name="performance"></a>

+* **Performance Issues** - memory, UI, thread, battery

 * **Memory Management**

   In Android, bitmaps represent the largest contiguous blocks of memory.
 They occupy heaps, which results in lots of contention to find free space to allocate new bitmaps as we scroll.This then results in more GC events so it can free up memory to provide the necessary space.